luizmanke/forgotify/pipelines/README.md

 Test functionalities:

-> Currently, test were not implemented since they would be redundant, given that the projects used within the pipelines have already been tested.
+> Currently, tests were not implemented since they would be redundant, given that the projects used within the pipelines have already been tested.

 ```sh
 make test